-Theatre
+TA - Theatre

-TA 50000 Graduate Practicum (1-3) This course consists of practical work on stage productions in performance, directing, technical theatre or design.
+TA 50000 - Graduate Practicum (1-3)

+This course consists of practical work on stage productions in performance, directing, technical theatre or design.
 Students may also enroll in this course for participation in the graduate seminars.
-Repeatable for credit.
+May be repeated for credit.